nubbsterr/ELK-SIEM-Setup/README.md

 # Preface And Shoutouts
 <strong>Big</strong> thank you to all of the lovely sources on the internet.
 I am not one to shy away from reading documentation but this kind of project is virutally impossible for me given my limited knowledge of the Elastic services.

 This guide is aimed to be very step-by-step oriented; my goal is to guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.

-Big thanks to `UncleFrikus` for also helping me both test my guide but also troubleshoot issues along the way :)
+Big thanks to the following people as well:
+- `UncleFrikus` for also helping me both test my guide but also troubleshoot issues along the way :)
+- `Lavender 💜` for a lot of red team knowledge behind the scenes regarding C2s and maldev.
+- `Chroma` for also assisting me in red team but more so in blue team with understanding SOC; you helped me lots with this project with constructing the incidents.
+- `Eurofighter` for loads of red team knowledge, mainly having to do with maldev.
+You are the reason why I got into researching red team!!

+# Some Tips Before Diving In
-Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any important documentation as needed.
+Please check out the <strong>[Sources section](#sources)</strong> of this guide for any important documentation as needed.
 Other bits of documentation are hyperlinked throughout the guide and are optional to read but highly recommended for your own understanding.

 Lastly, I do expect some amount of competence with a Linux terminal for this project.
 We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, `systemctl`, etc. Naturally, I will guide you as much as I can, but if anything is confusing you, it can be:
 1. Voiced to me.
 Yes, you can message me on Discord or via email with questions.